humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 # Task

 There’s an array of tasks that might you need help with.
-Typically this might mean provisioning of infrastucture to accomodate some need.
-It might be providing access to some tool or service used by the team.
-Or run an operation that requires a cloud engineer.
+Typically, this might mean provisioning of infrastructure to accommodate some need, it might be providing access to some tool or service used by the team, or it could be to run an operation that requires a cloud engineer.
 Tasks should be well described.

 # Question (Service Requests)